 With excellent ongoing rewards, valuable new card member welcome offers, and flexible redemption options, the American Express® Gold Card and Chase Sapphire Preferred® Card offer great value with relatively low annual fees.
 Taking into account the numerous benefits that these cards provide, both of them were named to the CardRatings 2021 list of Best Travel Rewards Credit Cards.
 While these cards provide a lot of perks on their own, there are some key differentiators that you should take into account when deciding which card is for you.
 American Express is a CardRatings advertiser.

 Like many of their competitors with similar features, both of these cards come with annual fees.
 While having an annual fee is common for many issuers and cards, both the Chase Sapphire Preferred® Card and the American Express® Gold Card annual fees are noteworthy in their differences.
 The Sapphire Preferred® has a $95 annual fee compared to the higher $250 annual fee with the American Express Gold card (see rates and fees).
-Both cards do have features and benefits that help to justify or offset the annual fees though, including a $100 Airline Fee Credit offered by the American Express Gold card.
+Both cards do have features and benefits that help to justify or offset the annual fees though.
 However, if you are evaluating cards based heavily on the fee itself, the Sapphire Preferred® card has the advantage in this area with its lower cost.

 Ongoing rewards rates